deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 The paradox posed by her still-angry tone versus her words shut him up long enough for the echoes caused by the gym's hollow acoustics to die.

-"I, uh… I am?" he asked, cautiously.
+"I, uh...
+I am?" he asked, cautiously.

 Allison coughed out a little breathy laugh and shook her head at the floor.
 "You are." she said.